PMG-Pernik-RKV/NitroClubsEU/README.md

 This is our repository!

-The official repository is here:                      https://github.com/nitroclubs
+The official site of nitroclubs project is here: https://nitroclubs.eu/

 The our site Club of robotics (Bulgarian language):   https://sites.google.com/pmg-pernik.com/nitroclub